AlbinoGazelle/esxi-testing-toolkit/README.md

 In order to limit the potential impact of releasing this tool publicly, I've created 18 Sigma detections that detect the techniques that the toolkit emulates.
 These detections are located in the `/detections` folder and are in the progress of being merged into the main [Sigma](https://github.com/SigmaHQ/sigma) repository.

-I'm also working on a blog post surrounding detection enginering in ESXi environments, which will help educate defenders on how ESXi logging works and how to detect these techniques in more detail.
+I've also released on a [blog post surrounding detection enginering in ESXi environments](https://medium.com/detect-fyi/vmware-esxi-logging-detection-opportunities-4fb56411ec21), which should help educate defenders on how ESXi logging works and how to detect these techniques in more detail.

 ## Contribute
 This project welcomes any and all contributions.